hashgraph/hedera-hcs-s3-monitor-java/README.md

 # Set up a symmetric encryption key

 Before uploading your code, you need to create a encryption key to pass the HH private key securely into the application.
-For this, goto [https://us-east-2.console.aws.amazon.com/kms/home](https://us-east-2.console.aws.amazon.com/kms/home)
+For this, go to [https://us-east-2.console.aws.amazon.com/kms/home](https://us-east-2.console.aws.amazon.com/kms/home)
  (note the `us-east-2` region in the URL and substitute appropriately).
 Create a new `symmetric` key and name it.
 Once created, click on the key alias and note  the key `ARN`.
-It should look similar to this format: `arn:aws:kms:us-east-2:707131235256:key/dbb9655a-7807-4a67-868f-8a683ba0d260`
+It should look similar to this format: `arn:aws:kms:us-east-2:xxxxxxxxx:key/xxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxx`

 # Create a user role
 You will need a role that has access to the `s3 bucket`.